Go Back Email Link

 Instructions

 • Add the wai aromahana (lukewarm water) and huka (sugar) to a large bowl.
-Stir to combine.
-Add the īhi and stir again.
+Whakaranuhia (stir to combine).

-Leave for 5 minutes until it is activated and the īhi (yeast) has floated to the top.
+• If you are using instant yeast, leave it for 5 minutes until the yeast has floated to the top.

 • Add the puehu parāoa (flour), kūmene (cumin), tote (salt) and miraka tepe (yogurt) in to the yeast mixture.